ansys/ansys-templates/doc/source/templates.rst

 Main features of this package are:

 - Uses Ansys namespace by creating a ``src/ansys/product/library``.
-- Includes a ``pyrpoject.toml`` for project and tools configuration.
+- Includes a ``pyproject.toml`` for project and tools configuration.
 - Allows for the selection of the build-system between `flit`_, `poetry`_ or `setuptools`_.
 - Includes ``doc/`` and ``tests/``.
 - Includes GitHub workflows (actions).